 — The AID or USID in the AID/USID field.

-— The Poll Assigned field shall be set to 1 if the Poll Required field within the last Sensing Capabilities element received from the sensing responder is 1, or it requests to poll the non-AP STA in the TB sensing measurement exchange.
+— The Poll Assigned field shall be set to 1 if the Poll Required field within the last Sensing Capabilities element received from the sensing responder is 1, or the sensing initiator requests to poll the non-AP STA in the TB sensing measurement exchange.

 SP: